-Secondly, project manager responsibilities include the ability to assess if the software and hardware components may be configured differently to enable different capabilities in an organization.
+Secondly, the project manager’s responsibilities include the ability to assess if the software and hardware components may be configured differently to enable different capabilities in an organization.
 Also important is to check if a program or process can be transferred to work on another operating system without significant reworking.

-In other words, the role of project manager as an Augmenter of capabilities is crucial.
+In other words, the role of the project manager as an Augmenter of capabilities is crucial.

-It is one of the project manager responsibilities to see that all tasks and everyone’s contribution is recorded for reference during and after the gestation of a project.
+It is one of the project manager’s responsibilities to see that all tasks and everyone’s contributions are recorded for reference during and after the gestation of a project.

-Thus, the role of project manager as a Chronicler of a project lifecycle is clear.
+Thus, the role of the project manager as a Chronicler of a project lifecycle is clear.

 It is not enough for a project manager to record and document project details, but it should be done in such a way that stakeholders and anyone interested in the project understand every nuance.

 For effective communication, it is another of the project manager’s responsibilities to put in place a proper mode (telephone, fax, encrypted, messenger) multiple channels (emails, memos, reports, press releases), and message structure – five W’s, i.e, Why, What, Where, When, Who, and one How.